 “Mr. P.A.
 Brunt has suggested in private correspondence that a study of the Alexander [the Great] sources is less encouraging for my thesis.
 There was a remarkable growth of myth around his person and deeds within the lifetime of contemporaries [circa 300 BCE], and the historical embroidery was often deliberate.
 But the hard [historical] core still remains, and an alternative but neglected source – or pair of sources – survived for the serious inquirer Arrian to utilize in the second century A.D.”

-The problem for Sherwin-White’s thesis, however, is that the historical core of Alexander’s biography was far better preserved than that for Jesus.
+The problem for Sherwin-White’s thesis, however, is that the historical core of Alexander’s biography was far better preserved than what was available for Jesus.
 In the case of Alexander, Arrian could make use of several eyewitness historical sources, written during Alexander’s life or only shortly after his death.
 For Jesus, there are no known contemporary, eyewitness, or historical sources of any kind, but only theological epistles from a non-eyewitness decades after his death and hagiographies written by unknown persons half a century after his death.
 Both Alexander and Jesus had legends quickly emerge about their lives; however, for Alexander there was still a solid historical core preserved through contemporary writings, whereas for Jesus the historical core was never preserved by contemporary records and later legends quickly took over through a religious movement that furnished the legendary accounts we have today.
+As Richard Stoneman (Greek Fiction: The Greek Novel in Context, pg.
+120) summarizes nicely:

 So this is hardly a “nonissue” as Blomberg claims.
 I will spare him some of the blame, however, since Blomberg has stated after his interview that Strobel oversimplified many of his statements.
 Chris Hallquist in his book UFOs, Ghosts, and a Rising God (pg.
 50) discusses how he emailed Blomberg about some of the generalizing statements in his interview with Strobel that could easily be misconstrued.
 Hallquist summarizes the correspondence as follows: